tc39/notes/es9/2018-11/nov-29.md

 MHK: We have the distinction between string vs not.
 I would want to stick with string.
 Most obvious option is `std:`.

-TL: Would we want to register a scheme
+TLY: Would we want to register a scheme

 DE: Yes